ARCC – EAAE 2018 INTERNATIONAL CONFERENCE IN PHILADELPHIA

 May 16-19, 2018 | Philadelphia, Pennsylvania

-Host Schools: Temple University with Jefferson University and Drexel University
+Hosted by Temple University in partnership with Jefferson University and Drexel University

 Chair: Kate Wingert-Playdon, Temple University